 Genetics is the branch of science that deals with genes, heredity, and variation in living organisms.
 It is the process of trait inheritance from parents to offspring.
-Further the scope of genetics is also extended to study gene behaviour in the context of a cell or organism (e.g. dominance and epigenetics), gene distribution, and variation and change in populations and the molecular structure and function of genes.
+Further, the scope of genetics is also extended to study gene behaviour in the context of a cell or organism (e.g. dominance and epigenetics), gene distribution, and variation and change in populations and the molecular structure and function of genes.

 The father of genetics is Gregor Mendel.
-He studied 'trait inheritance', that how traits are transmitted from parents to offspring.
+He studied 'trait inheritance', how traits are transmitted from parents to offspring.
 He observed that organisms (pea plants) inherited traits by way of discrete "units of inheritance".

 1.1.
 Mendelian and classical genetics

 Genetics is rooted in the research of Gregor Mendel, a monk who discovered how traits are inherited.
 Mendel presented his paper "Versuche über Pflanzenhybriden" ("Experiments on Plant Hybridization"), to the Naturforschenden Vereins (Society for Research in Nature).
 Mendel described mathematically the inheritance patterns of certain traits in pea plants.
 Mendel published his results in 1866 just six years after the publication of Charles Darwin’s "Origin of Species" but no one paid attention to the Mendel.
-In 1900 Hugo de Vries, Carl Correns, and Erich von Tschermak, each working separately , published results of experiments similar to Mendel's.
-Mendelian inheritance is inheritance of biological features that follows the laws proposed by Gregor Johann Mendel.
+In 1900 Hugo de Vries, Carl Correns, and Erich von Tschermak, each working separately, published results of experiments similar to Mendel's.
+Mendelian inheritance is the inheritance of biological features that follow the laws proposed by Gregor Johann Mendel.
 When Mendel's theories were integrated with the chromosome theory of inheritance by Thomas Hunt Morgan in 1915, they became the core of classical genetics.